 The theory at that time was that the war between the states would last quite a while, therefore using black soldiers to fight for the Union would save the lives of many white men.
 The experiment worked and almost 180,000 black men participated in the war.
 Approximately 33,380 lost their lives in uniform.

 African Americans have served proudly in every great American war.
 In 1866, through an act of Congress, legislation was adopted to create six all African American Army units.
-The units were identified as the 9th and 10th cavalry and the 38th, 39th, 40th, ad 41st infantry regiments.
-The four infantry regiments were later reorganized to form the 24th and 25th infantry regiments.
+The units identified as the 9th and 10th cavalry and the 38th, 39th, 40th, ad 41st infantry regiments.
+The four infantry regiments reorganized to form the 24th and 25th infantry regiments.

 These fighting men represented the first black professional soldiers in a peacetime army.
 The recruits came from varied backgrounds including former slaves and veterans from service in the Civil War.

 The nickname Buffalo Soldiers began with the Cheyenne warriors in 1867.
 The actual Cheyenne translation was Wild Buffalo.
 The nickname was given out of respect and the fierce fighting ability of the 10th cavalry.
 Over time, Buffalo Soldiers became a generic term for all African American Soldiers.

 The Legacy Lives On

 The motorcycle club was formed in Greenville, South Carolina during the 1999 National Bikers Round-up to consolidate the educational and charitable efforts.
 Since conception, the National Association of Buffalo Soldiers and Trooper Motorcycle Club (NABSTMC) is the largest African American motorcycle club in the United States; with over 120 chapters throughout the U.S. and overseas.

 The Buffalo Soldiers’ memorial at Ft.
 Leavenworth Kansas, dedicated by General Colin Powell in 1992 on the site of the original quarters of the 10th Cavalry black soldiers.
 The memorial honors the memory and contributions of African American men and women who proudly served this country from 1866 to 1944.

 The name was chosen to uphold and perpetuate the heroic legend of the original Buffalo Soldiers and the legacy of excellence of African American Soldiers who followed.